Chitta308/IPL-Dataset-Analysis/README.md

 # IPL-Dataset-Analysis
-It is an Excel Sheet that mention IPL seasons , plyers ,salary etc.. using numpy
+It is an Excel Sheet that mention IPL seasons , plyers ,salary etc.. using by numpy